 - a.
-Violations or possible violations of laws or regulations whose effects should be considered for disclosure in the financial statements or as a basis for recording a loss contingency. - b.
-Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB Codification Section C50, Claims and Judgments, except as disclosed in note 9 to the financial statements. - 20.
-The CLTC has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral, except as disclosed in note 4 to the financial statements. - 21.
+Instances of identified or suspected noncompliance with laws and regulations whose effects should be considered when preparing the financial statements. - b.
+Known actual or possible litigation and claims whose effects should be considered when preparing the financial statements that have not been disclosed to you and accounted for and disclosed in accordance with GAAP. - c.
+Other liabilities or gain or loss contingencies that are required to be accrued or disclosed by GASB Codification Section C50, Claims and Judgments, except as disclosed in note 8 to the financial statements.

+- 20. The CLTC has satisfactory title to all owned assets, and there are no liens or encumbrances on such assets nor has any asset been pledged as collateral except as disclosed in note 4 to the financial statements. - 21.
 The CLTC has complied with all aspects of contractual agreements that may have an effect on the financial statements in the event of noncompliance. - 22.
 No department or agency of the CLTC has reported a material instance of noncompliance to us. - 23.
 The CLTC has identified all derivative instruments as defined by GASB Codification Section D40, Derivative Instruments, and appropriately recorded and disclosed such derivatives in accordance with GASB Codification Section D40. - 24.
-No events have occurred after September 30, 2013, but before the date of this letter, the date the financial statements were available to be issued that require consideration as adjustments to or disclosures in the financial statements. - 25.
+No events have occurred after September 30, 2014, but before the date of this letter, the date the financial statements were available to be issued that require consideration as adjustments to or disclosures in the financial statements. - 25.
 Regarding required supplementary information: - a.
 We confirm that we are responsible for the required supplementary information. - b.
-The required supplementary information is measured and presented in accordance with the Governmental Accounting Standards Board. - c.
-The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period.
+The required supplementary information is measured and presented in accordance with GASB Codification Section 2200, Comprehensive Annual Financial Report. - c.
+The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period. - 26.
+Regarding supplementary information: - a.
+We are responsible for the fair presentation of the supplementary information in accordance with GASB Codification Section 2200, Comprehensive Annual Financial Report. - b.
+We believe the supplementary information, including its form and content, is fairly presented in accordance with GASB Codification Section 2200, Comprehensive Annual Financial Report. - c.
+The methods of measurement and presentation of the supplementary information have not changed from those used in the prior period. - 27.
+Management is aware of its requirement to disclose whether, subsequent to September 30, 2014, any changes in internal control or other factors that might significantly affect internal control, including any corrective action taken by management with regard to significant deficiencies and material weaknesses have occurred.
+However, we represent to you that no such disclosure has been made as no such changes in internal control or such other factors have occurred. - 28.
+During fiscal year 2014, the CLTC implemented the following pronouncements: